bjornmeansbear/lectureScripts/WhatIsSGD.md

 Dunne and Raby are proponents of “critical design,” design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”

-Sustainable graphic design is not just design that helps people and our planet, but design that should also be critical of existing social, cultural, technical, AND economic structures.
+Sustainable graphic design should be critical of current social, cultural, technical, AND economic structures.

-The criteria for "beauty" are part of the systems we need to be critical of.
-The characteristics we base formal goodness on come from modernist ideals born out of the late 19th through the mid-20th centuries, which subsequently have been adopted by business, government, and general society as “good.”
+And, the criteria for "beauty" are part of the systems we must be critical of.

+Contemporary formal goodness has evolved from modernist ideals born out of the late 19th through the mid-20th centuries and western traditions, which subsequently have been subsequently adopted by business, government, and general society as “good” style.

 > Mid-century modernism is so embedded in culture that the "rules" of good graphic designing are just the "rules" of modernism.
 > — Jerome Harris

-Our sense of good or beautiful design is biased towards modernist ideals; these do not necessarily lead to all life flourishign.
+Our sense of good or beautiful design is biased towards these modernist ideals; the same formal and conceptual ideals; as we can see around us, these concepts do not lead to all life flourishing.

-What new criteria are there for beauty in Sustainable Graphic Design?

-## Other Ways To Define "Beauty"?

-Bruce Sterling outlines four criteria for sorting through our lives' objects:
+Bruce Sterling outlines four criteria for organizing objects:

 - Beautiful Things
 - Sentimental Things